Sistemas-Multimedia/MRVC/tools/userManual.md

 [![Build Status](https://travis-ci.org/joemccann/dillinger.svg?branch=master)](https://travis-ci.org/joemccann/dillinger)

-The python script allows to download a video, extract a specified number of frames, convert those frames to 16 bits and Reconstruct the frames.
+The python script allows to download a video (mp4 format), extract a specified number of frames, convert those frames to 16 bits and Reconstruct the frames.

-Onced the scriped is executed, all the generated files are stored (same as vname argument).
+Onced the scriped is executed, all the generated files are stored in a single folder (same as vname argument).
+Make sure to pass the name of the video downloaded as argument.

 # Output Directory Structure!
 -  /VideoName: